Kwiebs/Forpetswithlove/exampleSite/content/english/blog/why-cats-scratch-furniture-stop-it.md

 ---

-## Want More Cat Behavior Solutions?
+## Want more cat behavior solutions?

-If you're struggling with cat scratching or other behavior issues, check out our comprehensive guide: **[Cat Scratching Solutions: The Complete Guide to Stopping Destructive Scratching](https://books2read.com/u/47jzOq)**
+If you're struggling with cat scratching or other behavior issues, check out our complete guide: **[Cat Scratching Solutions: The Complete Guide to Stopping Destructive Scratching](https://books2read.com/u/47jzOq)**

 This ebook covers:
 - Step-by-step training techniques